 Medical malpractice can have devastating and even life-threatening consequences.
-If you suspect a doctor or other medical care provider caused you injury, then it’s time to speak with a medical malpractice attorney.
-An experienced medical malpractice lawyer on the Litster Frost team can help determine if the issue you’ve experienced is a result of negligence, and can also help you take essential steps to protect your rights and receive the compensation you deserve for your medical costs, pain and suffering and other associated losses.
+If you suspect a doctor or other medical care provider caused your injury, then it’s time to speak with a medical malpractice attorney.
+An experienced medical malpractice lawyer on the Litster Frost team can help determine if the issue you’ve experienced as a result of negligence, and can also help you take essential steps to protect your rights and receive the compensation you deserve for your medical costs, pain and suffering and other associated losses.

 The attorneys at Litster Frost’s Pocatello office are ready to help you make sure your rights are fully protected.
 Call the attorneys at Lister Frost at (208) 333-3333 and schedule your personal consultation to learn more about your rights today.

 COMPARATIVE NEGLIGENCE RULE